Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS will create a new AMI and launch the instance
 - [x] AWS will throw an error saying that the AMI is deregistered.

-### When you use the AWS Management Console to delete an lAM user, lAM also deletes any signing certificates and any access keys belonging to the user.
+### When you use the AWS Management Console to delete an IAM user, IAM also deletes any signing certificates and any access keys belonging to the user.

 - [ ] FALSE
 - [ ] This is configurable